Procedures for Application as an Approved Non Public School

 *NOTE: Nonpublic schools may operate in Connecticut without state approval.
 However, section 10-188 of the Connecticut General Statutes provides that attendance at a nonpublic school shall not be regarded as compliance with the compulsory school attendance laws unless such nonpublic school (approved or unapproved) files a yearly attendance report with the Commissioner of Education.
 Filing the attendance report does not imply State Department of Education approval of the nonpublic school.

-In addition, nonpublic schools that are not approved by the Department of Education and serve children under the age of five may be required to obtain a license to operate a child day care facility from the Department of Public Health.
-For more information, see Family Day Care Homes, Group Day Care Homes, Child Day Care Centers information.
+In addition, nonpublic schools that are not approved by the Department of Education and serve children under the age of five may be required to obtain a license to operate a child day care facility from the Office of Early Childhood.

 Procedure for Application as a Recognized Accrediting Agency